syncfusion-content/blazor-docs/blazor/datepicker/native-events.md

 ---
 layout: post
 title: Native Events in Blazor DatePicker Component | Syncfusion
-description: Learn here all about Native Events in Syncfusion Blazor DatePicker component and more.
+description: Checkout and learn here all about Native Events in Syncfusion Blazor DatePicker component and much more.
 platform: Blazor
 control: DatePicker
 documentation: ug